weavejester/ragtime/README.md

 2. An ordered sequence of **migrations**
 3. A **strategy** on how to deal with conflicts

+A data store is an implementation of the `DataStore` protocol, and tells Ragtime how to record which migrations are applied to an arbitrary store of data, such as a database.

-Since 0.5.0, migrations are implementations of the Migration protocol, which has three methods:
+Since 0.5.0, migrations are implementations of the `Migration` protocol, which has three methods:

 * `id`        - returns a unique ID for the migration